 - Learning loss is inevitable when kids take the summer off from educational activities.

 - Teachers spend the first four to six weeks of a new school year re-teaching and reviewing last year’s material due to summer learning loss.

 The good news is that over 50% of children seek to build their education skill set and prepare for the next grade by participating in educationally based summer programs.

 What can you do to make sure your child does not regress over the summer?

 - Ask your child’s teacher for suggestions on books and activities for summer learning specific to your child.
 If your child is struggling in a particular subject, summer is a great time to go back and remediate.
 This can bridge the learning gaps and build their confidence.
 Here are some simple summer workbooks to focus on grade specific skills.

 - Make summer learning a part of your schedule.
 A good rule of thumb is twenty to thirty minutes three days per week should be spent on summer learning.

 - Continue to read EVERY day!

 - Even the best parents can become overwhelmed and exhausted with a long, unstructured break.
-Consider hiring a tutor who can create an individually tailored plan to keep your child’s summer packed with educationally stimulating activities.
+Consider pizza hiring a tutor who can create an individually tailored plan to keep your child’s summer packed with educationally stimulating activities.
 Many students work better when the teacher isn’t mom or dad.